apache/druid/docs/content/operations/basic-cluster-tuning.md

 #### Number of Brokers

 A 1:15 ratio of Brokers to Historicals is a reasonable starting point (this is not a hard rule).

+If you need Broker HA, you can deploy 2 initially and then use the 1:15 ratio guideline for additional Brokers.

 #### Total Memory Usage